MattKevan/design-process/docs/design-stages/define.md

 ## Agree a problem statement

-The problem statement is the core of your project and the reason why you're doing it in the first place.
-If we're not solving a problem for our customers or the business, then we probably shouldn't be doing it.
+The problem statement is the reason why you're doing the project.
+If the project isn't solving a problem for our customers or the business, then there's a good chance we shouldn't be doing it.

 Don't be afraid to challenge the problem and never settle for being handed a solution.
 Ask yourself:

 * Is this the right problem to solve?
-* Do we know it's actually a problem, or is it just conjecture?
-* Is it a symptom of a deeper problem we should solve instead?
+* Is it a symptom of an underlying problem we should solve instead?
-* What is the impact on our customers and the business?
+* What's the impact on our customers and the business?
+* Do we know it's really a problem, or is it just an assumption?
-* What insights do we have that validate the problem statement?
+* What insights do we have that can help validate it?
 This could be customer feedback, qualatitive and quantitive data, secondary research etc.

-Don't start work until you're happy with it.
+* How will we know if we've solved the problem?

-If there isn't a problem statement or the team is not sure which problem to focus on first, you should go through a [UX discovery phase](/methods/discovery/) to to uncover the business requirements and competitive landscape.
+If there isn't a problem statement or the team isn't sure which problems to prioritise, you should go through a [UX discovery phase](/methods/discovery/) first.
+This will help you uncover the customer needs, business requirements and competitive landscape.

-**Example statement**

-TBC
+Problem statements should:

+* Be focused
+* Be to the point
+* Provide context
+* Have a clear outcome
+* Give a sense of ownership to the team
+* Be aware of business constraints.

+Problem statements should not:

+* Provide a solution
+* Assign blame
+* Get too large
+* Address multiple problems.

+**[Our service/product]** was designed to achieve **[goals]**.
+We have observed that the service/product isn’t meeting **[these goals]**, which is causing **[this adverse effect]** to our business.
+How might we improve **[service/product]** so that our customers are more successful based on **[these measurable criteria]**?

+### Example statement

+Todo

 ## Define the success metrics

 How will the success of this project be measured?
 How will you know whether it's been successful or not?
 What performance metrics will you be measuring?

 Todo: What's success for UX as well as the business/customer?

+### Example metrics

+Todo this is a change.

 ## Develop a communications plan